 For example, People living around the Ojodu Berger area always prepare for heavy traffic caused by the Mountain of Fire Ministry (MFM) and the Redeem Christian Church of God (RCCG) Church on a Specific Friday of every month that makes the Lagos Ibadan Expressway traffic gets blocked.

-Then the Access Bank Annual Marathon in Victoria Island /Ikoyi Route must also be noted by people going to Island on such period that Saturday morning.
+Then the Access Bank Annual Marathon in Victoria Island /Ikoyi Route must also be noted by people going to the Island on such a period that Saturday morning.

-If you are not driving, this is a perfect time to read books, learn new skills via an online course.
+If you are not driving, this is a perfect time to read books and learn new skills via an online course.
 For those driving you can listen to audiobooks, YouTube, and podcasts on Learning New knowledge online.

 Most times, deciding to take public transport on some occasions is one of the best ways you can beat the Lagos traffic.
 For example, those who have the luxury of BRT buses around where they reside can decide to use those buses which gives some level of comfort at the same time.

-Taking The seaways like boat rides to Ikorodu axis or from CMS to Mainland axis etc Make sure you have your life Jacket on for safety purposes on Boat rides.
+Taking the seaways like boat rides to the Ikorodu axis or from CMS to the Mainland axis etc Make sure you have your life Jacket on for safety purposes on Boat rides.

-When you’re stuck in Lagos traffic, staring in space while waiting for the line of vehicles in front of you to move forward, you can always occupy your mind with music while you wait.
+When you’re stuck in Lagos traffic, staring at the unending line of vehicles in front of you to move forward, you can always occupy your mind with music while you wait.
 Great music will soothe you and reduce the mental stress you go through in traffic.

 Final Thoughts